hjlogique/Progressive-Budget/README.md

    Next type `npm start` to start the server and run the application.
 This application generates a `MongoDB` database called `budget` with a collection called `transactions`.

   This application is deployed with [Heroku](https://www.heroku.com/home), and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/signup).
-You can access it [here](https://stormy-inlet-08148.herokuapp.com/) (wait a few seconds for the site to load the information).
+You can access it [here](https://stormy-inlet-08148.herokuapp.com/).
+(It might take a few seconds for the site to load the information)

   ## Usage